WWE Day 1 (2022): Future

 Day 1 was scheduled to return to the State Farm Arena on January 1, 2023, and become an annual New Year's Day event for WWE.
 However, on October 16, 2022, it was reported that the 2023 event was canceled due to conflicts involving streaming partner Peacock's simulcast of a scheduled Sunday Night Football game that was televised by NBC on the night of the event.
-While WWE did not officially announce the cancellation, a WWE Live event was instead scheduled to be held at the State Farm Arena on December 27, 2022, and then during Survivor Series: WarGames on November 26, the annual Royal Rumble event was promoted as the company's first PPV and livestreaming event of 2023.
+While WWE did not officially announce the cancellation, a WWE Live event was instead scheduled to be held at the State Farm Arena on December 27, 2022, and then during Survivor Series: WarGames on November 26, the annual Royal Rumble event was promoted as the company's first PLE of 2023.

-During the December 11, 2023, episode of Raw, it was announced that the Day 1 name had been revived for a television special episode of Raw titled Raw: Day 1, which aired on January 1, 2024.
+During the December 11, 2023, episode of Raw, it was announced that the Day 1 name had been revived for a special episode of Raw titled Raw: Day 1, with the television special airing on January 1, 2024.